- 1. What is the Knights of Columbus?

 17. Is the Knights of Columbus financially strong?

-For 41 consecutive years, the Knights of Columbus has earned the highest rating possible for financial strength (A++, Superior) by A.M.
-Best.
-The Knights of Columbus is also the only Catholic insurer in North America to exceed $100 Billion of life insurance in force.
+In 2015 alone, the Knights of Columbus distributed $875 million to members and their beneficiaries in benefits, claims, maturities, annuities and dividends.
+The Knights of Columbus is the only Catholic insurer in North America to exceed $100 Billion of life insurance in force.

 18. What is the Knights of Columbus’ investment strategy?